jessepav/lacygoill-wiki-backup/awk/awk.md

 For awk, an  assignment is an expression  – with the side-effect  of assigning a value to a variable.

+---

+Wait a minute...
+So, an assignment is both an expression *and* a statement at the same time?

-Theory:  a statement  containing  only  an assignment  or  function  – both  are expressions – is syntactic sugar for a command which evaluates the expression.
+Theory: An assignment or a function is just an expression, not a statement.
+However, they can be written alone on a line; in this case, it's syntactic sugar for a command which evaluates the expression.

 ##
 # Pattern